 “The Nazi Myth” is here facing The Myth of the 20th Century.
 And in this mirroring confrontation between Apollonian and Dionysian principles a certain conception of myth is reborn out of what I call, for lack of a better term, a mimetic unconscious that now casts a shadow on the twenty-first century as well.
 This unconscious has mimesis as a via regia for it oscillates, pendulum-like, between competing mimetic principles: visual identification (or dreams) and affective contagion (or frenzy); the formal language of imago and Gestalt characteristic of Apollonian forms (or representations) and the formless language of affect and pathos characteristic of Dionysian force (or impersonation).

 Now, both Apollonian and Dionysian principles are at play in the birth of tragedy, as Nietzsche understands it; and both principles inform the birth of the Nazi myth, as Lacoue-Labarthe and Nancy interpret it.
 Still, their destabilizing, mirroring movement opens up an alternative path to the labyrinth of mythic power that still needs to be fully pursued.
 Namely, that in its affective force or power, myth can never be fully contained in a unitary, stabilizing, homogeneous form, figure or Gestalt represented from a visual distance.
-If only because the Apollonian image or type that triggers dreams and [ elicits ] elicit mythic identification [ generates ] generate a frenzy that always leaks [ right word ? ] in bodily, destabilizing, Dionysian experiences.
+If only because the Apollonian image or type that triggers dreams and [ elicits ] elicit mythic identification [ generates ] generate a frenzy that always leaks [ right word ? yes ] in bodily, destabilizing, Dionysian experiences.
 That is, heterogeneous experiences that, as Georges Bataille also recognized, transgress the boundaries of individuation, generating feelings of “attraction and repulsion” constitutive of the “psychological structure of fascism.”
 Put differently, in imaginary fictions it may be possible to contain the Dionysian pathos of fascist types within a psychoanalytic notion of identification with an imago that erects the illusion of a unitary form in Apollonian dreams constitutive of the Nazi myth.
 And yet, in political practice, the emergence of new fascist movements urges genealogists of myth to invert the telos of this reading and unmask the apparent unity of this Apollonian form or dream as a méconnaissance.
 That is, a misrecognition [ suggesting ] that underneath the unitary imago flows a formless Dionysian pathos characteristic of a mimetic unconscious that triggers what Connolly calls a “visceral” or “affective contagion” (Connolly 29) in the crowd, especially as this crowd is caught in the spiraling, hypnotic spell of what Arendt identifies as “the perpetual-motion mania of totalitarian movements, which can remain in power only so long as they keep moving and set everything around them in motion” (Arendt 306).
 For it is ultimately via such hypnotic, mimetic, and contagious movements that the “identifying force” or “power” of myth is constantly reloaded.
 In short, new fascist power is, at its source, Dionysian power, for it is formless, affective, and intoxicating will to power.